-As required by MSC Policy Advisory 4, TAVEL Certification and the Pacific hake certification clients have agreed that the eligibility date for this certification will be six months prior to the date of publication of the Public Draft report.
-All client companies wishing to sell certified product must have a valid Chain of Custody certification audit conducted prior to the back dating of product eligibility and labeling of product as MSC certified.
+As required by MSC Policy Advisory 4, TAVEL Certification and the Pacific hake certification clients have agreed that the eligibility date for this certification is October 1, 2008, (six months prior to the April 1, 2009 date of publication of the Public Draft report).
+All client companies wishing to sell certified product must have a valid Chain of Custody certification prior to the back dating of product eligibility and labeling of product as MSC certified.